Angela Newby books a room at a Ramada Inn, but when the hotel closes, her stay is in limbo. Who should she call?

 “Had we known, we would have reached out to Ms. Newby,” a Priceline spokesman told me.

+Hotels do occasionally close, often for short durations.
 It’s not entirely clear to me whether your type of reservation created the problem.
 You prepaid for your room via Priceline’s opaque option, which means you don’t find out the name of the hotel you’ll be staying at until you’ve paid for it (Priceline promises steep discounts in exchange).

 But time was short, so I decided to get involved.
 I contacted Priceline on your behalf.